If you have not had time all year to tune up your furnace, then fall is a good time to do so before the eventual arrival of winter.

-Here are eight things to do to ensure your furnace does not disappoint this winter:
+Here are eight tasks you need to have on your furnace maintenance checklist to ensure your furnace does not disappoint this winter:

 Note: If you are going to be opening up the furnace cover to look inside, it’s a good idea to first turn off the electrical power and gas supply for your safety!

 Changing the air filter in your furnace regularly is one of the most important things you can do to keep it working efficiently.
 When the filter becomes plugged, the furnace has to work harder to get air moving.

 Different filter types come with differing recommended replacement periods, for example, every 1 month, 3 months, or longer.
 A routinely changed filter can significantly reduce your energy bill by as much as 15%.

 Newer thermostats have a reminder option that allows you to set a reminder that alerts you when it’s time to replace the air filter.